curryducker/InfinityButtonsForge-1.19.x/README.md

 Infinity Buttons is a Minecraft Mod by LarsMans, ported to Forge by curryducker

-This is the source code for the 1.18.2 version of Infinity Buttons
+This is the source code for the Forge 1.19.x version of Infinity Buttons
 - [Original Forge Source Code (1.16.5)](https://github.com/curryducker/InfinityButtonsForge)
   - [1.18.2 Forge Source Code](https://github.com/curryducker/InfinityButtonsForge-1.18.2)
 - [Original Fabric Source Code (1.19.2)](https://github.com/LarsMans64/InfinityButtons)